jlcostley/clean-data/README.md

 3) averages these for each activity and each subject

-4) produces a .txt file with the results [data.txt]
+4) produces a .txt file with the results [data.txt] in a tidy data format, that is it mets the following principles:
+  - the data columns have identifiers
+  - the columns are unique
+  - every row is one (summary) observation

 These steps are further detailed in comments found in the run_analysis.R file.